Thermoelectric transport of strained CsK$_2$Sb: The role of electron velocities and scattering within extended Fermi surfaces: Discussion

 There is an interesting trade-off in the effect of strain on $\kappa_\ell$ and $\tau_{\mathrm{eff}}$ related to the material parameters in Tab.~\ref{tab: Mat_prop} entering into the scattering coefficients.
 Reducing the volume increases elastic constants and thus ADP scattering through the reduced sound velocity, $c$ (Eq. \ref{eq: ADP}).
 Further, the ionic contribution to the dielectric tensor is reduced, thereby reducing POP scattering, but it also increases IMP scattering, see Eqs. \ref{eq: POP},\ref{eq: IMP}.
 In most materials, an increase in elastic constants under compressive strain will also increase $\kappa_\ell$\cite{Hofmeister_2007,Ravichandran_2019,Li_2022,Cherniushok_2024}, though exceptions do exist\cite{Lindsay_2015,Ravichandran_2019,Li_2022}.
 This inverse relationship between $\kappa_\ell$ and $\tau$ could be expected in other materials as well, where POP or ADP are the dominant scattering mechanisms.

 The optimal p-type carrier concentrations, i.e. $\sim 10^{20}$ e/cm$^{-3}$ is more than an order of magnitude larger than that of the n-type, which should also be the case for other materials with low-dimensional electronic band structures\cite{Parker_2013,Dylla_2019,Brod_2021}.
 Recently, Lou et al. \cite{Lou_2024} argued that this could be an attractive feature as low optimal doping values are more vulnerable to doping variations such as intrinsic doping and impurities, which can increase the cost of synthesis and raw materials.
 On the other hand, high doping also requires high dopability.
-The fact that a high $zT$ can be achieved, at finite strain, for both p- and n-type is technologically attractive since thermomechanical properties would be similar, and the same metallization schemes and bonding materials might be used for both contacts.
+The fact that a high $zT$ can be achieved at finite strain for both p- and n-type is technologically attractive since thermomechanical properties would be similar, and the same metallization schemes and bonding materials might be used for both contacts.

-The hydrostatic stress needed to reach the larger strain values studied here is unrealistic in practical devices.
+As discussed in the introduction, the hydrostatic stress needed to reach the larger strain values studied here is unrealistic in practical devices.
 In practice, one would need "chemical" pressure, i.e. alloying with smaller, isovalent elements\cite{Cherniushok_2024}.
 However, such isovalent substitution might also introduce significant changes to the band structure and material properties.
 Critically, it would also introduce additional electronic carrier scattering mechanisms.
 The overall effect might still be beneficial, as isovalent alloying can further decrease $\kappa_\ell$~\cite{Zevalkink_2012,Shuai_2016,Tranas_2022}.